RJWoodhead/elm-memo/README.md

 refuse to acknowledge more than two children (due to conditional routing of the memos), but the boys and girls keep track of how many sisters and brothers they have.

+3. You can also generate a blizzard to see how that works.

 ### Credits